msebastian86/bake-app/README.md

 # bake-app
 App for managing recipes and shopping list.
-Writing using Angular 6 and Bootstrap 4
+[Angular 6 and Bootstrap 4] Based on Udemy course.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

 ## Development server